 Failure of leadership: toxic company culture at the Redskins under Daniel Snyder

-According to the report by the Post, many women who’ve worked at the Redskins say that team owner Daniel Snyder and former president Bruce Allen both knew about the pervasive harassment but did nothing to stop it.
+According to the report by the Post, many women who’ve worked at the Washington Football Team say that club owner Daniel Snyder and former president Bruce Allen both knew about the pervasive harassment but did nothing to stop it.
 They say reports of sexual harassment were typically ignored or swept under the rug.

 “They’re not going to get rid of ‘The Voice of the Redskins’…over a $30,000-a-year marketing manager.”